 What temperature should a hot tub be?

-As the bodies temperature is about 37°C it will always feel warm above this temperature.
-Most people prefer the temperature between 38°C and 40°C depending on the outside temperature.
+The body’s temperature is about 37°C, so it’ll always feel warm above this temperature.
+Most people prefer between 38-40°C, depending on the outside temperature.

 How long does a hot tub take to heat up?

-Many of you will be wondering, are hot tubs hard to maintain?
-The answer is, they aren’t high maintenance as long as you understand basic water chemistry and how to keep on top of your water care.
+The main thing people ask us when buying one for the first time is: are hot tubs hard to maintain?
+The answer is; they aren’t high maintenance as long as you understand basic water chemistry and how to keep on top of your water care.

 How much does a hot tub cost to maintain?

-If you’re using your hot tub two to three times a week, throughout the whole year, you should expect to spend around £200 on your chemicals and filters.
+The more you use your hot tub, the more chemicals and cleaning it needs.
+If you’re using it two to three times a week, you’d expect to spend around £200 on chemicals and filters over a year.

 Interior and exterior maintenance